Directed set: Logic

+If $S / \sim$ is the Lindenbaum–Tarski algebra associated with $S$ then $\left(S / \sim, \Leftarrow\right)$ is a partially ordered set that is also a directed set.

 Contrast with semilattices

 Directed set is a more general concept than (join) semilattice: every join semilattice is a directed set, as the join or least upper bound of two elements is the desired $c.$ The converse does not hold however, witness the directed set {1000,0001,1101,1011,1111} ordered bitwise (e.g. $1000 \leq 1011$ holds, but $0001 \leq 1000$ does not, since in the last bit 1 > 0), where {1000,0001} has three upper bounds but no least upper bound, cf. picture.
 (Also note that without 1111, the set is not directed.)

 Directed subsets

 The order relation in a directed set is not required to be antisymmetric, and therefore directed sets are not always partial orders.
 However, the term directed set is also used frequently in the context of posets.
 In this setting, a subset $A$ of a partially ordered set $(P, \leq)$ is called a directed subset if it is a directed set according to the same partial order: in other words, it is not the empty set, and every pair of elements has an upper bound.
 Here the order relation on the elements of $A$ is inherited from $P$; for this reason, reflexivity and transitivity need not be required explicitly.

 A directed subset of a poset is not required to be downward closed; a subset of a poset is directed if and only if its downward closure is an ideal.
 While the definition of a directed set is for an "upward-directed" set (every pair of elements has an upper bound), it is also possible to define a downward-directed set in which every pair of elements has a common lower bound.
 A subset of a poset is downward-directed if and only if its upper closure is a filter.

 Directed subsets are used in domain theory, which studies directed-complete partial orders.
 These are posets in which every upward-directed set is required to have a least upper bound.
 In this context, directed subsets again provide a generalization of convergent sequences.